ShreyasDatta/DSA/Tree/Terminologies.md

 - `Height of a node:` The height of a node can be defined as the length of the longest path from the node to a leaf node of the tree.
 - `Height of the Tree:` The height of a tree is the length of the longest path from the root of the tree to a leaf node of the tree.
 - `Degree of a Node:` The total count of subtrees attached to that node is called the degree of the node.
 The degree of a leaf node must be 0.
 The degree of a tree is the maximum degree of a node among all the nodes in the tree.

+# Applications of Tree data structure:
+The applications of tree data structures are as follows:

+1. `Spanning trees:` It is the shortest path tree used in the routers to direct the packets to the destination.

+2. `Binary Search Tree:` It is a type of tree data structure that helps in maintaining a sorted stream of data.
+- Full Binary tree
+- Complete Binary tree
+- Skewed Binary tree
+- Stickily Binary tree
+- Extended Binary tree

+3. `Storing hierarchical data:` Tree data structures are used to store the hierarchical data, which means data is arranged in the form of order.

+4. `Syntax tree:` The syntax tree represents the structure of the program’s source code, which is used in compilers.

+5. `Trie:` It is a fast and efficient way for dynamic spell checking.
+It is also used for locating specific keys from within a set.

+6. `Heap:` It is also a tree data structure that can be represented in a form of an array.
+It is used to implement priority queues.